 Why am I running poles?
 I’m sure if you ask your coach this question they will tell you that you need to run long distances in order to be conditioned or build up your stamina to go deep into a game.
 They might even say poles flush out the lactic acid post start which I feel is a complete and utter myth

 Here’s my thoughts…

-I believe that it’s extremely important to have a well developed aerobic system in order to recover during a workout/game or from an intense training sessions/game.
-However, is running poles the best option?
+I believe that it’s extremely important to have a well developed aerobic system in order to recover during a workout/game or from an intense training session/game.
+However, is running long distance the best option?
 I don’t believe so.
-In my opinion you would benefit much more from performing movement based circuits
+In my opinion, you would benefit much more from performing something like a movement based circuit.

-In this workout I was able to not only improve the athletes aerobic capacity but also his movement quality, hip mobility, thoracic spine (upper back) mobility, ankle stability, core stability, scapular control, anterior core control, spinal stability etc. Obviously with long distance running were not able to improve upon all of the above.
+With continuous movement circuits like this you will be able to not only improve aerobic capacity but also movement quality, hip mobility, thoracic spine (upper back) mobility, ankle stability, core stability, scapular stability etc. Obviously, with long distance running were not able to improve upon any of the above

-Just because something has been done for years (running long distance) doesn’t mean it’s right.
-In my opinion, there are much better ways we can improve our performance other than running poles. – Alex
+Just because something has been done for years doesn’t mean it’s right.
+In my opinion, there are much better options you can choose to improve your performance other than running long distance.